 Fred Schwartz, MD

-DirectorFred Schwartz, MD, has been the Medical Director of Hospice of New York for 14 years.
+DirectorFred Schwartz, MD, is the Medical Director of Hospice of New York.
 He is also an Adjunct Assistant Professor of Medicine at Cornell University Medical College and a Founding Member of the American Academy of Hospice and Palliative Medicine.
 Fred has previously served as the Medical Director of Visiting Nurse Service of NY Hospice Care, the Emergency Department at Mt.
 Sinai/Beth Israel Hospital, the Emergency Department at Beekman Downtown Hospital, Beekman Hospital’s Emergency Care Institute, and Telemetry Control of Emergency Medical Services of NY.
 His volunteer work has included being a physician on a kibbutz in Israel, being a Buddy for people with AIDS at GMHC, and serving as a Quaker volunteer in a maximum security prison.
 He is a graduate of Albany Medical College.

 Peter J. Strauss, JD

 DirectorPeter J. Strauss, JD, practices trusts and estate law and has a special interest in issues involving the rights of persons with respect to health care treatment at the end of life.
 He has been included in The Best Lawyers in America (2007 to 2014) and in New York Super Lawyers – Metro Edition (2007 to 2015).
 Best Lawyers named him “New York City Elder Law Lawyer of the Year” for 2012.
 Peter is Distinguished Adjunct Professor of Law at New York Law School, and director of the Guardianship Clinic, which he founded in 2003.
 He has written articles for many professional publications, including the New York Law Journal.
 Peter earned his J.D. from New York University School of Law and his bachelor’s degree, with honors, from Bowdoin College.

 Advisors to the Board